How can I copy a directory structure but ignore symlinks?

 Copy symbolic links as symbolic links rather than copying the files that they point to, and preserve hard links between source files in the copies.
 Equivalent to

---no-dereference --preserve=links
+--no-dereference --preserve=links.

-According to the documentation of the cp
+According to the documentation of the cp command, you can use -d option:

 ‘-d’